 Trump to have dinner with Otto Warmbier’s parents

-President Donald Trump is set to have dinner Saturday with the parents of an American college student who died in 2017 shortly after being freed from captivity in North Korea.
+President Donald Trump planned to have dinner Saturday with the parents of an American college student who died in 2017 shortly after being freed from captivity in North Korea.

-An administration official says Trump will host the parents of Otto Warmbier, who they say was tortured after being convicted of trying to steal a propaganda poster while in Pyongyang and imprisoned for months.
-The 22-year-old Ohio native died days after being returned to the U.S. in a vegetative state.
+An administration official said Trump was to host the parents of Otto Warmbier, who was convicted of trying to steal a propaganda poster while in the North Korea capital and spent 17 months in prison.
+He died at age 22 just days after being returned to the United States in a vegetative state.

-U.S. Ambassador to Germany Richard Grenell, who officials say is among the 15 candidates Trump is considering to replace ousted national security adviser John Bolton, will also join the dinner.
+Trump's ambassador to Germany, Richard Grenell, was expected to join the dinner.
+Officials say he is among the 15 candidates Trump is considering to replace ousted national security adviser John Bolton.

-Trump railed against North Korea after Warmbier's death, but has softened his rhetoric as he has pursued nuclear talks with Kim Jong Un.
+Warmbier's parents, Fred and Cindy Warmbier of suburban Cincinnati, say their son was tortured in prison and they were angered by Trump's comments this spring that he took North Korean leader Kim Jong Un "at his word" that he was unaware of any mistreatment.

+Trump later tweeted, "Of course I hold North Korea responsible for Otto's mistreatment and death."
+The tweet made no mention of the Kim, with whom Trump is pursuing nuclear talks.

 Comments